-- The responsibility to conduct oneself as a tenant In a manner that will not disturb neighbors, and to assume responsibility for one's actions and those of a family member or guest in the housing unit or common areas, including the responsibility not to engage in any inappropriate, unauthorized, or criminal activity in the home or common areas. - Quiet hours are observed between 2200-0600 Sunday-Thursday 2300-0600 Friday, Saturday and Holidays - Report violations of the Tenant Guide to the Community Office; (907) 356-7000 - Report any emergency situations to 911 - You can find a complete list in the NHC Tenant Handbook: www.nhcalaska.com - The responsibility to allow the landlord reasonable access to the rental home in accordance with the terms of the tenant lease agreement to all the landlord to make necessary repairs in a timely manner. - The responsibility to read all lease-related materials provided by the landlord and to comply with the terms of the lease agreement, lease addenda, and any associated rules and guidelines.
+- 3. The responsibility to conduct oneself as a tenant In a manner that will not disturb neighbors, and to assume responsibility for one's actions and those of a family member or guest in the housing unit or common areas, including the responsibility not to engage in any inappropriate, unauthorized, or criminal activity in the home or common areas. - 4.
+The responsibility to allow the landlord reasonable access to the rental home in accordance with the terms of the tenant lease agreement to all the landlord to make necessary repairs in a timely manner. - 5.
+The responsibility to read all lease-related materials provided by the landlord and to comply with the terms of the lease agreement, lease addenda, and any associated rules and guidelines.